plan-research/project-minimization/docs/Dataset.md

 # Dataset

+## Dataset location

+You can find the dataset on our server by path `/share/benchmarks/minimization`.

 ## Dataset format

 Currently, dataset consists on the root level of three objects: `config.yaml` file, `projects/` folder and `validate.sh`